 npm i express cors

-Create a file called index.js in your directory and with any text editor setup your 'Hello World' file with the code below:
+Create a file named index.js in your directory and add the following code:

 const express = require("express");